At a Glance: Best 1-4x Scopes

 - The price tag will be something to consider too.
 More expensive 1-4x scopes are probably better quality but there are exceptions to this rule.

 In the past, 1-4x scopes were much more expensive than a red dot with a magnifier.
-That has changed in the last couple years as more affordable 1-4x scopes have hit the market.
-So the price is not much of an issue anymore, however there are other considerations.
-For more info about the differences, check out this video.
+That has changed in the last couple of years as more affordable 1-4x scopes have hit the market.
+So the price is not much of an issue anymore, however, there are differences between the two.

 |1-4x scope||Red dot plus Magnifier|